Hierarchical Correlation Clustering and Tree Preserving Embedding

-\begin{proof} It can be shown that the pairwise minimax distances on an arbitrary graph equal to the pairwise minimax distances on `any' minimum spanning tree computed from the graph.
+One can show that the pairwise minimax dissimilarities across any given graph are identical to the pairwise minimax dissimilarities present in any minimum spanning tree obtained from the same graph.
 The proof is similar to the \emph{maximum capacity} problem \cite{Hu61}.
-Thereby, the minimax distances are obtained by
+Thereby, the minimax dissimilarities are obtained by

-where $p_{ij}$ indicates the (only) path between $i$ and $j$.
-To obtain the minimax distances $\mathbf D^{MM}_{ij}$, we select the maximal edge weight on the only path between $i$ and $j$ on the minimum spanning tree.
+where $p_{ij}$ indicates the (only) path between $i$ and $j$ on a minimum spanning tree computed on $\mathcal G$.
+To obtain the minimax dissimilarities $\mathbf D^{MM}_{ij}$, we can just select the maximal edge weight on the only path between $i$ and $j$ on the minimum spanning tree.

-On the other hand, single linkage method and the Kruskal's minimum spanning tree algorithm are equivalent \cite{Gower69}.
-Thus, the dendrogram $D$ sufficiently contains the pairwise minimax distances.
-Now, we only need to show that the minimax distances in Eq. \ref{Eq.pathTree} equal the distances defined in Eq. \ref{eq:singleMinimax}, i.e., $\mathbf D^D_{ij}$ is the largest edge weight on the path between $i$ and $j$ in the hierarchy.
+On the other hand, the single linkage method and the Kruskal's minimum spanning tree algorithm are equivalent \cite{Gower69}.
+Thus, the dendrogram $T$ obtained via single linkage sufficiently contains the pairwise minimax dissimilarities.
+Now, we elaborate that the minimax dissimilarities in Eq. \ref{Eq.pathTree} equal the dissimilarities defined in Eq. \ref{eq:linkage_hierarchy_dist}, i.e., $\mathbf X_{ij}$ is the largest edge weight on the path between $i$ and $j$ in the hierarchy.

 Given $i,j$, let